 One of the best ways to stop ping responses is by using IP tables.
 Before we step further, we must ensure that IP tables exist in our server or machine.
 We can verify this by finding out the version of IP tables in the system.

 IP tables are usually pre-installed in almost all Linux distros.
 Now, we need to use the following commands first.

 $ iptables -A INPUT -p icmp --icmp-type echo-request -j DROP

 $ iptables -A OUTPUT -p icmp --icmp-type echo-reply -j DROP

 After that, to add the rules to the iptables, we can use this command -

 $ iptables -L

 Once you are done, let's try to ping the server once again.

 We can notice that we did not get a response when we pinged the server.

-Although there are tons of benefits and advantages of disabling ping on your Linux server, you might not be able to perform several valuable things as well.
+Although there are tons of benefits and advantages of disabling ping in Linux, you might not be able to perform several valuable things as well.
 You will be barred from performing diagnostics, sweeping servers over the network, sharing information related to security, etc. When you connect to a specific network for an interactive gaming experience, the quality of pings might hamper your experience.